Is the housing market getting more unfair?

 Yes, cultural expectations are changing and, for some younger people, owning their own home is not as big a desire as it may have been in years gone by.

-Yes, affordability is a somewhat nebulous concept; as we showed here (http://iti.ms/2ynXD3Z), the cost of financing a mortgage can have just as big an impact on affordability as the price of the property can.
+Yes, affordability is a somewhat nebulous concept; as we showed here, the cost of financing a mortgage can have just as big an impact on affordability as the price of the property can.

 Nonetheless, arguably much of the decline in home ownership in recent years must be down to affordability, in terms of the growing differential between incomes and property prices.